HackingBatard/htfgwefe/README.md

 # How to Launch Rice Client:
 Download RiceCooker (Launcher)
-- Go to this link: https://www.riceclient.com/downloads.
+- Go to official website: https://www.riceclient.com/ and click on Download.
--
+- Or go to the Launcher Repo: https://github.com/HackingBatard/RiceCooker.

 # Launching the Client:
 - Open the RiceCooker launcher you just downloaded and run it.